Meteora: Archaeology

 Theopetra Cave is located 4 km from Kalambaka.
 Its uniqueness from an archeological perspective is that a single site contains records of two greatly significant cultural transitions: the replacement of Neanderthals by modern humans and later, the transition from hunting-gathering to farming after the end of the last Ice Age.
 The cave consists of an immense 500 m2 rectangular chamber at the foot of a limestone hill, which rises to the northeast above the village of Theopetra, with an entrance 17 m wide by 3 m high.
-It lies at the foot of the Chasia mountain range, which forms the natural boundary between Thessaly and Macedonia prefectures, while the Lithaios River, a tributary of the Pineios River, flows in front of the cave.
+It lies at the foot of the Chasia mountain range, which forms the natural boundary between Thessaly and Macedonia regions, while the Lithaios River, a tributary of the Pineios River, flows in front of the cave.
 The small Lithaios River flowing literally on the doorsteps of the cave meant that cave dwellers always had easy access to fresh, clean water without the need to cover daily long distances to find it.

 Ancient history

 Caves in the vicinity of Meteora were inhabited continuously between 50,000 and 5,000 years ago.
-The oldest known example of a built structure, a stone wall that blocked two-thirds of the entrance to the Theopetra cave, was constructed 23,000 years ago, probably as a barrier against cold winds – the Earth was experiencing an ice age at the time – and many Paleolithic and Neolithic artifacts of human occupation have been found within the caves.
+The oldest known example of a built structure, a stone wall that blocked two-thirds of the entrance to the Theopetra cave, was constructed 23,000 years ago, probably as a barrier against cold winds (Earth was experiencing an ice age at the time), and many paleolithic and neolithic artifacts of human occupation have been found within the caves.

-Meteora is not mentioned in classical Greek myths nor in Ancient Greek literature.
-The first people documented to inhabit Meteora after the Neolithic Era were an ascetic group of hermit monks who, in the ninth century AD, moved up to the ancient pinnacles.
-They lived in hollows and fissures in the rock towers, some as high as 1800 ft (550m) above the plain.
+Meteora is not mentioned in classical Greek myths, nor in Ancient Greek literature.
+The first people who were documented to inhabit Meteora after the Neolithic Era were an ascetic group of hermit monks who, in the 800s CE, moved up to the ancient pinnacles.
+They lived in hollows and fissures in the rock towers, some of them as high as 1800 ft (550m) above the plain.
 This great height, combined with the sheerness of the cliff walls, kept away all but the most determined visitors.
-Initially, the hermits led a life of solitude, meeting only on Sundays and special days to worship and pray in a chapel built at the foot of a rock known as Dupiani.
+Initially, the hermits led a life of solitude, meeting only on Sundays and special days, to worship and pray in a chapel built at the foot of a rock known as Dupiani.

 As early as the eleventh century, monks occupied the caverns of Meteora.
-However, monasteries were not built until the fourteenth century, when the monks sought somewhere to hide in the face of an increasing number of Turkish attacks on Greece.
-At this time, access to the top was via removable ladders or windlass.
-Currently, getting up there is a lot simpler due to steps having been carved into the rock during the 1920s.
+However, monasteries were not built there until the 1300s, when the monks sought somewhere to hide in the face of an increasing number of attacks by the Turks upon Greece.
+At this time, access to the top was via removable ladders or hoisting ropes.
+Currently, getting up there is much simpler, due to steps having been carved-into the rock during the 1920s.
 Of the 24 monasteries, only six (four of men, two of women) are still functioning, with each housing fewer than ten individuals.